cs2113-s25/cs2113-s25.github.io/labs/11_threading.md

 `javac -classpath ".:junit-platform-console-standalone-1.7.0-M1.jar" *.java` `java -classpath ".:junit-platform-console-standalone-1.7.0-M1.jar" org.junit.runner.JUnitCore Lab11_Tests`

-All your tests should pass at home before submitti
+All your tests should pass at home before submitting to the submitserver.

 # Grading rubric and submission